In Re: Takata Airbag Products Liability Litigation (Economic Loss Track Cases) Frequently Asked Questions

 The Settlement Claims Administrator will receive, review, and process the claims Class Member submit to the Takata Inflator Certification Program (“Claims”) to determine whether the Class Members’ Subject Vehicles are on the VIN List and, if so, take such actions as required to obtain certification that the Takata airbags in those Subject Vehicles have been deployed or destroyed.
 The Settlement Claims Administrator will provide periodic reports to counsel for BMW and Settlement Class Counsel, but not more often than quarterly.

-If the settlement becomes final, Class Members who do not exclude themselves from the Class will release BMW and the Released Parties from liability and will not be able to sue the Released Parties about the issues in the lawsuit.
+Class Members who did not exclude themselves from the Class released BMW and the Released Parties from liability and are not be able to sue the Released Parties about the issues in the lawsuit.
 The Settlement Agreement at Section VII describes the released claims in necessary legal terminology, so read it carefully.
 For ease of reference, we also attach the full release section and the definition of Released Parties in Appendix A to the Notice.
 The Settlement Agreement is available on the documents section.
 You can talk to one of the lawyers listed in Question 13 below for free or you can, of course, talk to your own lawyer at your own expense if you have questions about the released claims or what they mean.

 Yes.
 The Court has appointed lawyers to represent you and other Class Members.
 These lawyers are called “Settlement Class Counsel”: Peter Prieto of Podhurst Orseck, P.A., is Chair Lead Counsel, and David Boies of Boies Schiller & Flexner, L.L.P. and Todd A. Smith of Smith LaCien L.L.P. are Co-Lead Counsel for the economic damages track.
 Roland Tellis of Baron & Budd P.C., James Cecchi of Carella Byrne Cecchi Olstein P.C., and Elizabeth Cabraser of Lieff, Cabraser, Heimann & Bernstein, LLP are the Plaintiffs’ Steering Committee members.
 If you want to be represented by another lawyer, you may hire one to appear in Court for you at your own expense.
 Their contact information is as follows: